How Do I Become a Social Worker?

 Step 4: Obtain Employment

-According to the U.S. Bureau of Labor Statistics, approximately 54% of social workers were employed in healthcare and social assistance in 2008 (www.bls.gov).
-Another 31% worked for government social service agencies.
+According to the U.S. Bureau of Labor Statistics, approximately 21% of child, family and school social workers were employed in individual and family services in 2010 (www.bls.gov).
+The BLS reports 31% of healthcare social workers were employed in hospitals in 2010.
 Social workers may find better employment opportunities in cities and suburbs, where most social work positions were located.
 Those seeking employment may benefit from consulting the National Association of Social Workers, which offers an online career center that connects social workers with prospective employers (socialworkers.org).

 Related to How Do I Become a Social Worker